sei-jed-10/W05D02-Rails-Muse-One-To-Many/rails-active-record-intro-artist-model-step1.md

 - Perform CRUD actions on one model using `rails console`

 ## Preparation
-*Before this lesson, students should already be able to:*
+*Before this lesson, developers should already be able to:*

 - Understand Rails routing
 - Describe the Rails framework